Where to go whale-watching on South Australia’s Eyre Peninsula

 August is the peak season to see whales at this spot, with up to 300 whales spotted in the busier years and 160 in the quieter ones.

-On the rare occasion you also might see these majestic creatures doing their thing off the coast from any of the three clifftop lookouts along the road between Nullarbor Wilderness Protection Area and the Western Australian border.
+On the rare occasion you also might see these majestic creatures doing their thing off the coast from any of the three clifftop lookouts in the Nullarbor Wilderness Protection Area along the road between the Nullarbor Roadhouse and the Western Australian border.

 Top tip: Not sure how to tell different whale species apart?
 Check out our story for some pointers.